 But no matter which method you choose … conventional heartworm treatment is a difficult undertaking because of …

 - High risk of complications and side effects (including death)

 - Poor quality of life for your dog, with 5 months or more confinement

 Fortunately, there are some natural alternatives to the conventional treatment.

-Caution: Heartworm isn’t something to treat at home by yourself.
-It’s a good idea to get guidance from a holistic vet or herbalist.
+Caution: Get professional help for this treatment.
+Heartworm disease is dangerous and isn’t something to treat by yourself.
+You can treat your dog at home, but make sure you get help from a holistic vet or herbalist.
 You can find a holistic vet at ahvma.org or a homeopathic vet at theavh.org.
 Many will do phone consults, so they don’t have to be local.

 Here are some of the options for your heartworm-positive dog.

 This formula is from Steve Marsden DVM, in the Manual of Natural Veterinary Medicine.
 Again, don’t use it on your own because you’ll need a holistic vet’s advice on dosing.